rogerwcpt/python-linq-samples/README.md

 ### Why the fork?

-- Uses the more generally accepted Extension method/lambda syntax, which is similar to Dart
+- The original MSDN C# examples use the SQL / DSL Linq syntax which is "baby-speak" for the more generally accepted  Extension method/lambda syntax.
+  -  which is very similar to Dart
-- The original examples use the SQL / DSL Linq syntax but not all the methods are available , example DISTINCT, FIRST, TAKE and UNION, so you would have to mix the two synaxes
+  -  has all the methods such as Distinct, Take, Union First etc so that you don't have to mix the styles (see mixed syntax example below)
+ - This fork uses more up to date C# syntax, including the `var` keyword wherever possible and string interpolatation
+ - This fork has included the modified C# source locally so that you don't have to visit the outdated MSDN site.
+ - This fork has included a [Operation Comparison Matrix](#operation-comparison-matrix)

 ##### Mixed syntax (bad)
 ```csharp